-With a population of a little over a million people, Montana has plenty of open spaces to explore.
-If you’re looking for a summer vacation in Montana that includes hidden gems and off-the-beaten-path destinations, my tips will take you there.
+With a population of a little over a million people, The Treasure State has plenty of open spaces to explore.
+If you’re looking for a summer vacation in Montana that includes hidden gems at Montana’s off-the-beaten-path destinations, my tips will take you there.
 Let’s get started with five of my favorites.

 1. Visit Stevensville for a look at Montana’s origins